-When this command is specified, the message enclosed by control-in and control-out is output, via RS232C interface.
+When this command is specified, the message enclosed by control-in and control-out is outputted, via RS232C interface.

 Each output message is followed by CR/LF (Carriage Return/Line Feed).
-Hence, when #3100 = ( ) is specified, only CR/LF is output, which is useful in tabulating the punched data.
-To output message, enclose it by control-in and control-out.
+Hence, when #3100 = () is specified, only CR/LF is outputted, which is useful in tabulating the punched data.